 Dr Anita Heiss is the author of non-fiction, historical fiction, commercial women's fiction, poetry, social commentary and travel articles.
 She is a regular guest at writers' festivals and travels internationally performing her work and lecturing on aboriginal literature.
 She is a Lifetime Ambassador of the Indigenous Literacy Foundation and a proud member of the Wiradjuri nation of central NSW.

 Anita is an Ambassador of the GO Foundation, Worowa Aboriginal College and the Sydney Swans.
 She was a finalist in the 2012 Human Rights Awards and the 2013 Australian of the Year Awards.
 Anita is a Board Member of the University of QLD Press, Circa and the National Justice Project.
 In 2019, she was appointed a Professor of Communications at the University of QLD.
 When she's not teaching she is writing, public speaking, MCing and being a 'creative disruptor'.

-NEWSFLASH: Anita's latest novel, Bila Yarrudhanggalangdhuray (River of Dreams) will be released through Simon & Schuster on May 5.
+NEWSFLASH: Anita's latest novel, Bila Yarrudhanggalangdhuray (River of Dreams) is out now through Simon & Schuster.